mithelan/employee-api/README.md

 ## Getting Started

-First, Create a .env file with the following details
+First, Create a .env at root level file with the following details
 ```
 NODE_ENV=development
 PORT=